hidmic/cps/schema-supplement.rst

 :Type: :type:`string`
 :Applies To: :object:`package`

-Provides a URI link to a document describing the format of the CPS file.
+Provides a URI link to a document describing the format of the CBS file.
 The typical value is :string:`"https://mwoehlke.github.io/cps/"` (i.e. the top level page of this site).

 :attribute:`Website`
 --------------------